-This section discusses the export/import method.
+This section discusses the export/import method in SAP Data Services Designer.

 8.3.1 Exporting/importing objects

 The export feature gives you the flexibility to manage and migrate projects involving multiple developers and different execution environments.
 When you export a job from a development repository to a production repository, you can change the properties of objects being exported to match your production environment.